-Jodi Rhoden is a writer, baker, activist, and entrepreneur in West Asheville, North Carolina, where she lives with her husband, Duncan, and their son, Jasper.
-Jodi is the founder and former owner of Short Street Cakes in West Asheville, and she uses her 10 years of small-scale business experience to mentor entrepreneurs through Vision + Vocation, Birds Eye Business Planning and Adventures, and Mountain Bizworks.
-Jodi loves to travel, aspires to keep chickens and bees, and is currently writing a memoir about her life in cake, and is pursuing her Masters in Social Work to become a therapist in private practice.
+Jodi Rhoden is a writer, activist, and entrepreneur in West Asheville, North Carolina, where she lives with her husband, Duncan, and their son, Jasper.
+Jodi is the founder and former owner of Short Street Cakes in West Asheville, and she currently offers consultations through her Tarot-based coaching business Vision + Vocation.
+Jodi loves to travel, aspires to keep chickens and bees, is currently writing a memoir about her life in cake, and is pursuing her Masters in Social Work to become a therapist in private practice.

 Born and raised in the suburbs of Atlanta, Georgia, Jodi was always an avid reader and active dreamer.